davidgilbertson/react-recollect/README.md

 });
 ```

-# Questions
+# FAQ

 ## What sort of stuff can go in the store?

 Data.
 Anything JSON serializable, plus `Map`, `Set` and `undefined`.

-Beware there is only partial support for `Set`; updating a reference to an
-object in a set will not always trigger a render of components using that
-object.

 Things that aren't supported:

 - functions (e.g. getters, setters, or other methods)
 - properties defined with `Object.defineProperty()`
+- string properties on arrays, Maps and Sets
 - `RegExp` objects
 - `Date` objects (I'm working on this)
 - `Proxy`, `Uint16Array` etc.
-- `Symbol` (why you gotta be so fancy?)
 - linking (e.g. one item in the store that is just a reference to another item
   in the store)

+### Gotchas with Maps and Sets

+Updating an object _key_ of a map entry will not always trigger a render of
+components using that object.
+But in most cases you'd be storing your data in
+the _value_ of a map entry, and that works fine.

+Similarly, updating an object in a set may not trigger an update to components
+using that object (adding/removing items from a set works fine).

 ## Can I use this with class-based components and functional components?